siwaar/French-Web-Domain-Classification/README.md

 ## Dataset
 The dataset of French domains was generated from a large crawl of the French web that was performed by the DaSciM team.
-You are given the following files:
+We are given the following files:
 1. edgelist.txt: a subgraph of the French web graph.
 It has 28, 002 vertices and 319, 498 weighted,
 directed edges.
 Nodes correspond to domain ids and there is an edge between two nodes if there is a hyperlink from at least one page of the source domain to at least one page of the target domain.